SSWConsulting/SSW.Rules.Content/rules/do-you-handle-multi-os-dev-teams-in-source-control/rule.md

 ## Handling .NET secrets across platforms

-When working with .NET applications, developers often use the Visual Studio UI for managing secrets.
-The UI doesn’t work well across different platforms.
+When working with .NET applications, developers often use the Visual Studio UI for managing local development secrets.
+The UI doesn’t work well across different platforms or IDE's like VS Code.
 To ensure consistency, the **CLI** is a better choice for managing secrets in a cross-platform environment.

 ### Solution: Use the .NET CLI for local development secrets management